Summarize this with

 A good automation detects the language of the review automatically, generates the AI reply directly in that language and simultaneously translates it into German or English so the team understands the context.
 That way you can approve a Portuguese review reply without speaking Portuguese, because you see the German translation alongside it.

-5. If-then automations for volume and safety
+5. If-then automations for volume & safety

 App Store vs Google Play: platform differences